How to meal plan the Kitchen Chalkboard way.

 You can sit down and spend thirty minutes one day and then not have to worry about what you are cooking all week.
 Money is saved when you

-The Ultimate Guide to Meal Planning — The Kitchen Chalkboard Way
+How to Meal Plan The Kitchen Chalkboard Way

 Over the years I have tried all sorts of ways to meal plan.
 I tried monthly meal planning, meal prepping one meal to eat for a whole week, and several others and, unfortunately, none of them worked.
 I was bored eating what was suggested, felt locked into what was there and it just failed.
 Vegetables were in the trash and we were eating take out.